sonic-pi-net/sonic-pi/app/external/sp_midi/INSTALL.md

 * go to the root directory where you have the sp_midi sources (probably where this file is)
 * create `build` directory, and get into it (`mkdir build`, and then `cd build`)
 * It is normally enough to do `cmake ..`.
 If cmake complains about not finding a library make sure that it is installed.
-* On Linux, if cmake was succesful then it created the necessary Makefiles.
+* On Linux, if cmake was successful then it created the necessary Makefiles.
 Do `make`, and that will compile the code and create the binaries.
 * On Windows, if cmake was successful then it created the necessary Visual Studio solution and Project files.
 Open the `sp_midi.sln` file, and Build normally to create the binaries.